BytesToBits/Cordy/.github/CONTRIBUTING.md

 ### Typing

 Type checking is used in cordy left and right.
-Hence it is important to be familiar with basics in python.
-You can find many tutorials on google by searching `Type checking tutorial python`
+Hence it is important to be familiar with typing basics in python.
+You can find many tutorials on google for the same.

-Also use `from __future__ import annotations` to postpone typehint evalution More info at [PEP 563](https://www.python.org/dev/peps/pep-0563/)
+Also use `from __future__ import annotations` to postpone typehint evalution instead of strings.
+More info at [PEP 563](https://www.python.org/dev/peps/pep-0563/)

 ### Versioning